CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 (its no coincidence that both installments of *Mess Adventures* pastiche *Baba Is You* at several points).
 And once again, my favourite example is from the heyday of Adobe Flash...

 ![Desktop View](/assets/img/posts/2025-10-09-dont-touch-blue.png)
-*<strong>Impossible to Replicate</strong> To get from A to B in question 5 of The Impossible Quiz, the player has to completel diengage with the systems of the game and move their mouse around the outside of its window - a joke that incidentally did not translate to mobile ports on account of touchscreens.
-The medium is the message, eh>*
+*<strong>Impossible to Replicate</strong> To get from A to B in question 5 of The Impossible Quiz, the player has to completel disengage with the systems of the game and move their mouse around the outside of its window - a joke that incidentally did not translate to mobile ports on account of touchscreens.
+The medium is the message, eh?*

 ## Emergent Humour and Systems Suspense